-A cooperative power management approach was proposed in [18] to unify low level architectural optimizations (CPU, memory, register), OS power-saving mechanisms (DVFS) and adaptive middle techniques (admission control, optimal transcoding, network traffic regulation).
+An cooperative power management approach was proposed in [20] to unify low level architectural optimizations (CPU, memory, register), OS power-saving mechanisms (Dynamic Voltage and Frequency Scaling) and adaptive middle techniques (admission control, optimal transcoding, network traffic regulation).
 In this technique, interaction parameters between the different levels are identified and optimized to significantly reduce power consumption.

-Rather than an OS-application partnership, Chameleon exports the entire burden of power management to the user level.
+Rather than a partnership between the OS and the applications, our Chameleon approach exports the entire burden of power management to the user level.

-Finally, several different application-controlled DVFS techniques for video decoding have been proposed [3, 16, 17, 19].
-While some require offline estimation of CPU demands for decoding [17], others can estimate the CPU demands online [3, 16, 19].
+Finally, there has been some work on application-level power management.
+Researchers have proposed several different application-controlled DVFS techniques for video decoding [3, 18, 19, 22, 25].
+While some require offline estimation of CPU demands for decoding [19], other can estimate the CPU demands online [3, 18, 22, 25].
 However, all of these techniques implicitly assume only a single application is executing on the CPU and grant complete control of the processor settings to the video decoder.
 Unlike in Chameleon, other applications are not considered-the issue of concurrent applications that might use a different speed setting is not considered in these efforts, nor is the issue of providing isolation across applications considered explicitly.